kyleconciso/batch-midi-json/readme.md

 ## batch-midi-json

-**Convert MIDI to JSON**
+**Batch convert MIDI files to JSON files**

-This script effortlessly transforms your MIDI files into JSON format.
+This script effortlessly transforms your MIDI files into JSON format using ToneJS.

 ### Getting Started
 1. **Clone the repository:**